BoiseState/CS321_Bioinformatics/README.md

 This project **does not work** with JDK 21.

-It is recommended to use either JDK 8, JDK 11 or JDK 17.
+It is recommended to use either JDK 8, JDK 11 or JDK 17 or JDK 19 or 20.

 :book: See this [wiki page for additional details regarding the supported Java versions and links to download the correct JDK versions](https://github.com/BoiseState/CS321_Bioinformatics/wiki/Install-the-correct-JDK-version).